iwanttovisit/.github/README.md

 # .github
-IWantToVisit - is where you can add places on map and don't forget about it
+IWantToVisit - is where you can add places you want to visit on map and don't forget about them